 Domestic market analysis

-Its core industrial robotics products include: Spot and arc welding robots, paint and processing robots, LCD glass plate transfer robots and semiconductor chip transfer robots.
+YASKAWA’s core industrial robotics offerings include spot and arc welding robots, paint and processing robots, LCD glass plate transfer robots, and semiconductor chip transfer robots.
 Additionally, YASKAWA was one of the pioneers in introducing industrial robots into the semiconductor production industry.

 Technology: good stability, but slightly less accuracy